acp29/iboot/README.md

 ### Notes

-The Matlab Statistics and Machine Learning toolbox has functions also called `bootstrp` and `bootci`.
-The same-named functions in the iboot package have almost identical usage to the Matlab functions from the Statistics and Machine Learning toolbox.
-Be aware though that Matlab's own `bootci` function has a couple of errors, namely in the calculation of the bias for `cper` and `bca` intervals, and in the calculation of `stud` intervals.
-We recommend using the iboot package function `bootci`, or better it's functions `bootknife` or `ibootci` for the calculation of calibrated bootstrap confidence intervals.

 Be aware that that many of the bootstrap functions in this package are deterministic through the setting of a random seed on each function call.
 This will be a problem if testing the bootstrap functions in simulations that depend on generating samples using Matlab's or Octave's random number generator.
 The solution is to set `UseParallel` in the `paropt` structure input argument to `True`, which disables the resetting of the random number generator.

 ## Development roadmap